Lifespan of drain trap

 How do I know if my drain trap needs to be replaced?

-Signs that a drain trap needs replacement include slow draining, foul odors, and visible cracks or damage to the trap.
+Signs that a drain trap may need replacement include slow draining, persistent odors, or visible damage or leaks.

 Connect with certified professionals in your area